 The Mekong Delta’s charm is what draws travellers to this city situated south of the Hau River; and known for its network of canals and nearby floating markets.

 One of the many bridges offering beautiful views is another place to enjoy a cool change from the river breezes – try the Nguyen Trai bridge, as this is where locals like to spend evenings (great people watching).

 Not as popular as Cái Khế market and Xuan Khanh market, Ninh Kieu is still a nice place to wonder around for a few hours.
 Albeit a little touristy, you can indulge in some of the local delicacies here at budget prices.

 Boat trip around the canals and floating Market

 The lovely lady boat driver weaved our small timber boat (with an engine bigger than her tiny body), in and out of the narrow canals with expertise.
 No doubt she’d probably done this a thousand times before and with ease.

 It was still great checking out some of the leftover market boats, locals interacting about their daily bargaining, and watching boat traffic leave the general market area.

 Kim Lan Hotel (138A Nguyen An Ninh Street)

 Apart from this renovated hotel being excellent value-for-money, it is spotless, breakfast is delicious (choice of several dishes), wi-fi is very good (router on each floor), a comfy bed, cable TV with English channels; and very helpful, friendly, and pleasant staff.

-Great location to everything you need in Can Tho and staff can organise bus trips in and out of Can Tho with a pick-up at your hotel, which is great.
+A great location to everything you need in Can Tho and staff can organise bus trips in and out of Can Tho with a pick-up at your hotel, which is great.
 I can’t fault this hotel!

 Apart from the 3 main local markets (Ninh Kieu Pier Tourist, Cái Khế, and the Xuan Khanh) as great eating haunts, try some of the riverfront restaurants and cafes.

-Leaving Can Tho for Saigon
+Leaving for Saigon

-The Kim Lan Hotel organised the Thanh Buoi bus ticket (130,000VND or USD$6) to Saigon, which leaves at 10:30hrs and includes the minibus pick-up from the hotel to the local Can Tho bus station.
+The Kim Lan Hotel organised the Thanh Buoi bus ticket (130,000VND or USD$6) to Saigon, which leaves Can Tho at 10:30hrs and includes the minibus pick-up from the hotel to the local Can Tho bus station.